 - bananas

-I also recommend getting a waffle maker because that’s how to make the best homemade belgian waffles.
+We truly use our waffle maker all the time to make the best homemade belgian waffles.

-These waffles are special because they are waffles with fruit inside and on top!
-Truthfully, they are so easy and fun to make and are the best snacks for breastfeeding moms.
+These oat banana waffles are special because they are waffles with fruit inside and on top!

 Start by preheating your waffle maker.
 In a large bowl, whisk your dry ingredients (flour through coconut sugar).